-Would you know what to do if you drove your car into another car?
-A pedestrian?
-When a car accident happens, injuries may be severe and emotions may be high.
+Do you know what to do when involved in an automobile accident?
+When a car collision happens, injuries may be severe and emotions may be high.
 However, there are important things that must be taken care of both at the scene of any accident and following an accident.
 The following is a list of things that should be done, if at all possible, when any accident occurs.

 The cardinal rule for all car accidents is that you should never leave the scene without stopping.
 If you leave the scene of an accident, particularly where someone has sustained injuries or was killed, you can face serious criminal penalties for being a “hit-and-run” driver.

 Exception: If you are hit by another car in a deserted area, use caution in stopping and getting out of your vehicle.
 Unfortunately, there have been reported incidents where a person exited their vehicle in a deserted or unsafe area after being bumped by another car only to be robbed or killed.
-Instead of getting out of the car if you find yourself in that situation, drive to the nearest police station to report the accident.
+Instead of getting out of the car, drive to the nearest police station to report the accident.
 If it turns out that you were being over-cautious and the other driver had no ill intentions, you may be embarrassed, but you will also be safe.

 - If you are in a safe area, move your car out of the flow of traffic, if possible, to the shoulder.
 Take care in exiting your car.
 Watch for traffic, other people, and broken glass or car parts.